-MCE 660 Construction and Consultant Estimating (3)
+MCE 660 Engineering Project Costing (3)

-Cost estimation for construction projects, with emphasis on materials, labor, financing, administration and associated costs.
-Estimation techniques to evaluate professional technological costs of research and development, planning, design and construction.
+Cost estimation for engineering projects, including construction and manufacturing projects, with emphasis on materials, labor, financing, administration, and associated costs.
+Estimation techniques to evaluate professional technological costs of engineering, research and development; planning; and design.

 Course credit cannot be given to students who have taken MEM 660.